dylan-stark/home/projects/tf2_on_raspberry_pi.md

 All of this was done over VNC from my 10.5" iPad Pro.

+**Note:** This project's on hold until I have time to sort out the ARM build.
+I'll likely pick this up with [this work](https://github.com/lhelontra/tensorflow-on-arm/tree/master/build_tensorflow) but don't have the time just now.

 ## Docker setup

 Docker installation was straightforward following the first bit of [these notes](https://www.raspberrypi.org/blog/docker-comes-to-raspberry-pi/).